jessfraz/docker-presentation/README.md

 $ sudo /scripts/publish node 0.0.0.0:<port>
 ```

-ghost blog example: *note how we are reusing the same base, yep it still works, thats rhe awesome thing about a good base* :)
+ghost blog example: *note how we are reusing the same base, yep it still works, that's the awesome thing about a good base* :)

 ```bash
 $ cd /apps/ghost